 The report has been prepared in accordance with the legal disclosure requirements in Executive Order No 900 of 13 July 2015 for the Faroe Islands on Calculation of Risk Exposures, Own Funds and Solvency Need and the Capital Requirements Regulation (CRR) (Regulation (EU) No 575/2013 of 26 June 2013 on prudential requirements for credit institutions and investment firms).
+A revised Capital Requirements Regulation (CRR2) has been implemented in Denmark.
+Betri Banki P/F's risk report will be revised, when the CRR2 is implemented in the Faroe Islands.

 Betri Banki is part of the Betri Group and is therefore included in Betri P/F's risk report.
 As a SIFI institute of material significance in the Faroe Islands, the bank has chosen to publish an individual risk report for the bank.